Tinu-thampi13/Personal-Expense-Manager-App/README.md

 # Personal Expense Manager
  Personal Expense Manager app using Flutter

- # Getting Started
-To get started with the project, follow these steps:

-Clone the repository to your local machine using git clone https://github.com/your_username/personal-expense-manager.git.

-Open the project in your preferred code editor.

-Run flutter packages get to install all the required packages and dependencies.

-You're now ready to run the app on your local device or emulator by using the flutter run command.

  # Features
 The Personal Expense Manager app provides the following features: